We personally test CBD products and may earn a commission if you shop through the links on this page. Here’s how we make money.

 Cons:

-If you’re looking to save money on CBN oil for sleep from Lazarus Naturals.
-This third-party tested tincture costs only 2-3 cents per mg, which is one of the lowest prices you’ll find.
+If you’re looking to save money on CBN oil for sleep, I recommend Lazarus Naturals.
+Its sleep tincture costs only 2-3 cents per mg, which is one of the lowest prices you’ll find.
 You can save even more thanks to free shipping on orders above $50.

 Lazarus Naturals is an employee-owned brand known for its unbeatable combination of quality and low prices.
-A vertically integrated company, it grows and extracts its own USDA-certified organic hemp in Central Oregon.
+It grows and extracts its own USDA-certified organic hemp in Central Oregon.

 My experience: I took a full dropper an hour before bedtime.
-Although the effect was subtle, I felt relaxed and fell and stayed asleep better.
+Although the effect was subtle, I felt relaxed and slept better than usual.

 NuLeaf Naturals Full Spectrum CBN Oil (Best Potency)